+Figure 6: Comparisons of effective population sizes obtained with the different single sample and temporal samples methods for Glossina palpalis gambiensis from the sleeping sickness focus of Boffa, for the different cohorts and cohort pairs and unweighted averages (Av) over those, and for temporal methods implemented in MLNe, over all cohorts.
+Empty data means "Infinite" result.
+ML: maximum likelihood; Mmt: moment.

 Taking the surface occupied by genotyped flies, the resulting effective population density was De-Genet=8 in minimax=[1, 17] flies per km².
 However, given the absence of any population subdivision signature, we considered that this quantity was a very strong overestimate.
-In the Figure 6, we can see the effective population densities computed with SC, SL and Smax.
+In the Figure 7, we can see the effective population densities computed with SC, SL and Smax.
+Such densities became much smaller when temporal methods were ignored (De-max=0.05km² in minimax=[0.04, 0.06]).

-Figure 6: Densities of captured flies (Dc) and corresponding effective population densities (De) while considering the whole surface of Boffa (as defined in the text) occupied by tsetse flies in the HAT focus of Boffa (Guinea), for different years and different effective population size averages: with all methods, or without temporal methods.
+Figure 7: Densities of captured flies (Dc) and corresponding effective population densities (De) while considering the whole surface of Boffa (as defined in the text) occupied by tsetse flies in the HAT focus of Boffa (Guinea), for different years and different effective population size averages: with all methods, or without temporal methods.